danitrave/SCALT/docs/source/prerequisites.rst

 SCALT download
 ==============

-Subsequent to the installation of conda, make sure that conda is activated with the following command:
+Subsequent to the installation of Conda, make sure that Conda is activated with the following command:

 ::